 Let’s look at the different types of training that may be important to your organization.

-- New Supervisor Training - All too often, a good, hard worker is promoted into a lead or first line supervisory role - without any training.
-By taking the time to analyze the capabilities of the employee and training them into this new role, will safe the company time and money and the individual the peace of mind of knowing what is expected in this new role.
+New Supervisor Training - All too often, a good, hard worker is promoted to a lead or first line supervisory role - without any training.
+By taking the time to analyze the capabilities of the employee and training them into this new role, will save the company time and money and the individual the peace of mind of knowing what is expected in this new role.

 Training, just like other functions, is a process.
 If you plan ahead and put a good, solid program together, training will only benefit your organization.

 Some businesses are unsure how to handle privacy compliance in regards to HIPAA regulations.

 The Health Insurance Portability and Accountability Act of 1996 has created more work for businesses in that they have to spend endless hours researching HIPAA regulations, training employees, rewriting contracts, internal documents, patient forms and policy and procedure manuals.
 If office administrators, practice managers or physicians are unsure how to handle privacy compliance, then there could be consequences which can include hefty fines.

 The types of business entities that are affected by the law include, health plans, health care clearing houses, and those health care providers who conduct financial and administrative transactions (e.g., electronic billing and funds transfers) electronically.
 In order to ensure the security of personal health information, there needs to be privacy safeguard standards in place.